MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-rename-transact-sql.md

 - You can change the name of an object or data type in the current database only.
 The names of most system data types and system objects can't be changed.

-- If you use more than 128 characters for the New Name, only the first 128 characters are used and the rest is truncated.
+- If you use more than 128 characters for the new name, only the first 128 characters are used and the rest is truncated.

 ## Permissions